SatunnainenKoodaaja/CrowPi_codes/README.md

-# Codes that i in CrowPi platform.
+# Codes that i made in CrowPi platform.